We support entrepreneurs that boldly reshape mobility.

 Chris has spent his career working with both emerging companies and large incumbents in the venture and mobility ecosystems.
-He is particularly interested in innovators that are reshaping large industries, and he enjoys lending his experience to support founders operating across such themes as supply chain transformation, automation & workforce efficiency, and the future of commerce & trade.
+He is particularly interested in innovators that are reshaping large industries, and he enjoys lending his experience to support founders operating across such areas as supply chain transformation, enterprise software, data & analytics, digital infrastructure, and AI & automation.

 Chris currently serves on the board of directors of two Fontinalis portfolio companies, Chain.io and FreightWaves, and is a board observer for Highland Electric Fleets and Karamba Security.
-Chris previously served on the board of directors of TransLoc (acquired by Ford Smart Mobility in 2018) and as a board observer of Synovia Solutions (acquired by CalAmp in 2019).
-He also worked closely with the firm’s investment in Telogis (acquired by Verizon in 2016).
+Chris previously served on the board of directors of TransLoc (acquired by Ford Smart Mobility) and as a board observer of Synovia Solutions (acquired by CalAmp).
+He has also worked closely with many of the firm’s other investments, including Telogis (acquired by Verizon), Postmates (acquired by Uber), and Turo.

-Chris is active throughout the venture community and serves on the oversight committee for the MTRAC Innovation Hub for Advanced Transportation—a statewide program that funds translational research at the university level.
-He is also an active member of the Michigan Venture Capital Association, of which he currently serves on the membership committee.
+Chris is active throughout the venture community and serves on the oversight committee for the MTRAC Innovation Hub for Advanced Transportation—a statewide Michigan program that funds translational research at the university level.
+He is also an active member of the Michigan Venture Capital Association, and he currently serves on the membership committee.

-Prior to joining Fontinalis in 2011, Chris spent five years at Stout, a leading independent advisory firm that provides investment banking, valuation, dispute consulting, and management consulting services.
+Prior to joining Fontinalis in 2011, Chris spent five years at Stout, a leading independent advisory firm that provides investment banking, transaction advisory, valuation, and a variety of specialty services.
 While at Stout, he served many industrial and automotive clients and played an important role in advising private equity and venture capital clients on a variety of transaction, tax, and financial reporting matters.
-He also worked on the private equity and venture capital team at the University of Michigan’s investment office.
+He also briefly worked on the private capital team at the University of Michigan’s investment office.

 Chris earned his Bachelor of Business Administration (with distinction) from the University of Michigan’s Ross School of Business and is a CFA charterholder.
 He lives in Plymouth, Michigan with his wife and son.

-Dan is excited by the far-reaching impact that new mobility solutions are already making across countless industries globally, and he has a soft spot for ambitious entrepreneurs who recognize the breadth at which mobility technologies can be applied.
-As a firm believer that you don’t always have to re-invent the wheel to revolutionize an industry, Dan has an equal appreciation for bold “moonshot” ideas and for finding innovative ways to apply proven technologies to legacy processes and solutions.
+Dan is excited by the far-reaching impact that new mobility technologies are already making across countless industries globally, and he enjoys thinking about how transformational technology shifts might impact how the world moves.
+As a firm believer that you don’t always have to re-invent the wheel to revolutionize an industry, Dan has an equal appreciation for bold “moonshot” ideas and for finding innovative ways to apply proven technologies to large but underappreciated opportunities.

 Dan is a life-long Michigander, growing up in Metro Detroit and earning his Bachelor of Arts degree from the Eli Broad College of Business at Michigan State University where he was a member of the Honors College.
-He took a brief hiatus from Michigan, spending a year in Nashville while earning his Master’s degree in Finance from Vanderbilt University’s Owen Graduate School of Business.
-Dan is an avid golfer and will look for any opportunity to get out on the course, but mostly you’ll find him at home spending time with his wife, son, and their dog.
+He also holds a Master’s degree in Finance from Vanderbilt University’s Owen Graduate School of Business.
+Dan is an avid golfer and will look for any opportunity to get out on the course, but mostly you’ll find him at home spending time with his wife, three sons, and their dog.

-Gabe is drawn to audacious founders addressing big problems in mobility.
-This often means working in undefined addressable markets on the frontiers of technology.
+Gabe is drawn to audacious founders, undefined addressable markets, and new frontiers of technology.
 He is a city nerd, passionate about climate tech, and interested in supporting companies of lasting significance.

 He currently serves as a Board Observer of Halo Industries and Verity and has led investments in Atomic Semi, Auto Motive Power (AMP), Hgen, Loop, Mitra Chem, Robust.AI, and Unfolded (acquired by Foursquare), in addition to multiple investments still in stealth.
-Gabe has played a key role in numerous other Fontinalis investments, including sourcing and conducting due diligence for the seed investment in nuTonomy (acquired by Delphi/Aptiv in November 2017).
+Gabe has played a key role in numerous other investments, including working closely with VulcanForms and sourcing Fontinalis’ seed investment in nuTonomy (acquired by Delphi/Aptiv in November 2017).

-Prior to re-joining Fontinalis in 2018, Gabe worked at Improbable in London, where he helped bring massive-scale simulation to the gaming, defense, and telecommunications markets.
 Gabe began his career at Fontinalis in the Detroit office while serving as a Venture for America fellow.
-His previous professional experiences include time in investment banking and public finance at Citi, as well as a gap semester working in the Domestic Policy Council’s Office of Social Innovation and Civic Participation at The White House during the Obama administration, and a summer MBA internship with Improbable in London working on large-scale simulation infrastructure.
+His previous professional experiences include time in investment banking, a gap semester at The White House during the Obama administration, and a summer MBA internship with Improbable in London working on large-scale simulation infrastructure.

 Gabe earned his Master’s degree in Business Administration from Harvard Business School.
 Gabe holds a Bachelor of Arts degree with honors from Harvard University, where he concentrated in Social Studies and captained the Harvard Men’s Rugby team.
-He often can be found walking the streets of Cambridge with his dog and wife.
+He lives with his wife, daughters, and dog in Montclair, NJ.